 - What I have (something that only the user has): a telephone, token, smart card, etc.

 - What I am (something which characterizes the user in a unique way): biometrics.

 However, with new uses come new categories such as what I can do (behavior) and where I am (position).

-Current authentication is based on a single authentication factor, which is usually a password or code.
+Current authentication is based on a single factor, which is usually a password or code.
 It offers limited guarantees and is vulnerable to identity theft.
-That is why strong authentication, involving at least two different authentication factors, is becoming more prevalent.
+That is why strong authentication, involving at least two different factors – also called two-factor, or 2FA – , is becoming more prevalent.

-Once the authentication factors have been defined, they need to be implemented using means of authentication.
+Once the factors have been defined, they need to be implemented using means used to authenticate.
 For example, entering the password for password knowledge; smart card for PIN knowledge and card possession; fingerprint, facial or voice recognition for biometrics; typing biometrics for behavior or GPS coordinates to identify the position.

-Once the factors and means of authentication have been defined, an authentication method needs to be chosen.
-This is the framework for determining whether authentication has been successful and whether access is authorized or denied.
+Once the factors and means have been defined, a method needs to be chosen.
+This is the framework for determining whether it has been successful and whether access is authorized or denied.